-We gathered the participants of our user study by using the Mechanical Turk, an online workers marketplace offered by amazon.com.
-For 4US\$ each, 100 participants were asked to complete 6 tasks on vizgr.com and then fill out an online survey about it.

-We cleaned out all surveys that did not contain the basic information on demographics.
+We gathered the participants of our user study by using Mechanical Turk, an online workers marketplace offered by amazon.com.
+For 4US\$ each, 100 participants were asked to complete 6 tasks with Vizgr and then fill out an online survey about it.
+We deleted all surveys that did not contain the basic information on demographics.
 Three of the surveys were only half-filled.
 As the corresponding accounts did not suggest technical difficulties (all tasks were fulfilled), we removed the unanswered question from the evaluation.